-Project Topics - Pick One
+Project Topics - *One Topic is Required*

 COLLECTION: a group of objects or results that form some type of pattern.